DoESLiverpool/somebody-should/CONTRIBUTING.md

 ### Stale Issues

-To ensure that _all_ issues are processed, we periodically mark derelict issues as "Stale"... and then the clock starts ticking; if no further action is taken within ~1 month, the issue will be closed as [5: Won't Do]().
+To ensure that _all_ issues are processed, we periodically mark derelict issues as "Stale"... and then the clock starts ticking; if no further action is taken within ~1 month, the issue will be closed as `5: Won't Do`.

 If you want to "un-stale" an issue: